vedant511/find_political_doners_Sharma_Vedant_Submission/output/README.md

-This directory is where we would expect your program to write the requested output files.
+This is the directory where my output files - medianvals_by_zip.txt and medianvals_by_date.txt are created.